SoulXHades/Game-Scripts/Dead by daylight/README.md

 # About
 dbd.py is a python script that runs in the background for the game, Dead by daylight (https://store.steampowered.com/app/381210/Dead_by_Daylight/).
 Using hotkeys, scripts are executed to do different stuff.
 The point of this creating this script was to eliminate the need to spam keys in the game, worrying of reducing key's lifespan.

 # Requirement
 * python3
 * keyboard library (pip install keyboard)

+# Usage
+In CMD or any terminal: python dbd.py

 # Hotkeys